trangiabach/robin-web/README.md

 ## Demo

 We are still working on the platform, but we can keep you updated [here](https://robin-ai.vercel.app/models/robin-hunt/overview#still-building).
+This is only a demo that shows a portion of Robin's capabilities.
+For more information, please reach out to **bachtran@seas.upenn.edu**!

 https://github.com/trangiabach/robin-web/assets/62537937/9baea351-6e69-46c7-8d41-56d11e520cbd